cstashko/STIFMaps/README.md

 python3 -m pip install STIFMaps
 ```

-# Quick Start Guide
+# Getting Started

-Once the STIFMaps package has been installed, run the 'STIFMaps.ipynb' using collagen and DAPI images.
+Once the STIFMaps package has been installed, run the 'STIFMaps.ipynb' notebook using paired collagen and DAPI images.
 Example images are available via the [test_cases](./test_cases) directory.

 (Optional) A mask image of zeros and ones may be used to indicate which regions of an image should be excluded from analysis
-(Optional) An additional staining image may be used to compute colocalization between the stain and collagen, DAPI, and predicted stiffness via STIFMaps
+(Optional) An additional staining image may be used to compute colocalization between the stain and collagen, DAPI, and predicted stiffness

 # Reproducing Manuscript Results